 Under no circumstances should smells be consumed.
 Animal-food scents of any description must be repelled from the system.
 If any accidental inhalation takes place, you must immediately reject all particle trace from your lungs, throat and nostrils.

 Some people have taken to carrying small cuttings of tofu to place up their nostrils, though this is more of a fringe activity.
-One of the issues with this is once the smell in absorbed by the tofu, the fermented bean becomes saturated with carnist stench, and no longer counts as a vegan product, not only challenging the ideas in the ‘touch’ section, but also creating an animal product in the process.
-Also, you look a bit of a twat walking round the market with a couple of white chunks stuck up your hooter.
+One of the issues with this is once the smell is absorbed by the tofu, the fermented bean becomes saturated with carnist stench, and no longer counts as a vegan product, not only challenging the ideas in the ‘touch’ section but also creating an animal product in the process.
+Also, you look a bit of a twat walking around the market with a couple of white chunks stuck up your hooter.

 3 - Taste